AdobeDocs/advertising.en/help/dsp/reports/report-about.md

     * **[!UICONTROL Household Conversions]:** Use this report to see view-through conversions at the household level based on IP address, rather than at a device/cookie level.
 Use the insights to measure and optimize campaign performance.
 See "[FAQs About Household Reports](/help/dsp/reports/faq-household-report.md)" for more information.
 Data isn't available for placements that target universal IDs.
 <!--
-    * **[!UICONTROL Path to Conversion]:** Use this report to see the sequence of interaction points in the same household that lead to each selected conversion (in sequence) in the specified data range.<!-- what relation is the look-back window to the report date range? --> Up to the 10 most recent interaction points are included.
+    * **[!UICONTROL Path to Conversion]:** Use this report to see the sequence of interaction points in the same household that lead to each selected conversion in the specified data range.<!-- what relation is the look-back window to the report date range? --> Up to the 10 most recent interaction points are included.
 The path rows are ordered by the number of conversions.

     * **[!UICONTROL Path Length]:** Use this report to see the number of conversions driven by path length (interaction points)